Gage R&R Destructive Testing

 Look at the X chart.
 Six of the ten share roughly the same average and Techs 1, 2 and 9 share a different average.
 If they are all measuring samples from the same lot, then they must be using two different measurement processes.
 Tech 6 is between the other two groups.
 Which of the two main groups are measuring correctly?
 How can you train the others to match?

-Look at the X chart and the R chart to evaluate the variation (another key factor in Gage R&R).
+Look at the X chart and the Range chart to evaluate the variation (another key factor in Gage R&R).

-Technician 2, 3 and 7 have the least variation.
+Technicians 4, 6, and 10 have the least variation.
 What are they doing that produces more consistent results?
 How can you train the others to match the consistency?

 Ideally, all of the appraisers should get close to the same average and standard deviation.
 Adjust the measurement process until you get the UCL, LCL, and CL to line up more closely.